How to Become a Certified Payroll Professional (CPP)

 Payroll isn’t for the faint of heart.
 Of those who are brave enough to tackle the intricacies of multistate taxation, FUTA credit reductions, payroll compliance, and wage garnishment, only a select few earn the full endorsement of the American Payroll Association (APA).

 Enter the few, the proud, the certified payroll professionals (CPP).
 Dating back to 1985, the CPP designation is reserved only for those who can demonstrate veteran expertise in the payroll field.
 Think you’re worthy of the title?
+Becoming a Certified Payroll Professional (CPP) is a significant step in your HR career.
 Here’s how to get certified.